johncprograms/text_editor/README.md

 My personal text editor.
 It's a modal editor I wrote to avoid wrist problems, so it's not very user-friendly.
 But it works for me, and hey, you might find some interesting code in there.

+# credits
+* Sean Barret for https://github.com/nothings/stb/blob/master/stb_truetype.h, which is included in the repo, or at least on old version of it.
+* Myself, of course!

 # logistics
 It's Windows-only, AVX2-only.
 That's because all the machines I'm using meet that spec.
 It mainly uses AVX2 to have reasonably fast software rendering ( ~10 milliseconds end-to-end frame time, on a 4k display ).